font71/VirNA/README.md

 Two files should be written in the examples directory: msn.gml and variants.
 The first one contains the Minimum Spanning Network produced by the tool which can be visualized with specific network visualizers such as Cytoscape (<https://cytoscape.org/>).
 The second one contains all the mutations individuated in the analyzed genome sequences.

->A docker image is also available on Docker Hub.
+>A docker image is also available on Docker Hub (https://hub.docker.com/r/biocompapp/virna).
 To run the containar cd into the directory with multiple alignment in fasta format and execute the following command: docker run --rm -v "$PWD:/data" -u \`id -u\`:\`id -g\` biocompapp/virna minspan.py -m /data/\<fasta file\>

 ## Usage